RaviTambade/InventoryManagement/Documentation/UserStories.md

 As a Supervisors Incharge, I want to switch the departments of employees when they move to different teams so that I can maintain efficient workflow across teams.

-As a Supervisors Incharge, I want  order reports of each supervisor,  so that I can assess individual and team performance, track trends in order management.
+As a Supervisors Incharge, I want request reports of each supervisor,  so that I can assess individual and team performance, track trends in order management.

-As a Supervisors Incharge, I want to view a graph showing the total number of orders placed by each supervisor so that I can assess their productivity levels,
+As a Supervisors Incharge, I want to view a graph showing the total number of requests placed by each supervisor so that I can assess their productivity levels,

-As a Supervisors Incharge, I want to view graphical representations of weekly, monthly, and yearly so that i can analise order trends.
+As a Supervisors Incharge, I want to view graphical representations of weekly, monthly, and yearly so that i can analise request trends.

-As a Supervisors Incharge, I want to see a graph that displays the number of cancelled orders for each supervisor so that I can identify potential issues in order processing.
+As a Supervisors Incharge, I want to see a graph that displays the number of cancelled requests for each supervisor so that I can identify potential issues in order processing.

 As a  Supervisors Incharge, I want to be able to reset my password in case I forget it.